radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

         ```
     The application is deployed with the custom resource type Plaid in Radius.
 Deb can iterate on the changes, compile and test the application with the custom resource type.

+ **Note - This is an illustrative example of how the experience would be with typespec which may be implemented in future based on feedback**
 1. Amy is a system integrator who wants to author a custom resource PostgreSQL in Radius

     **Pre-requisites**: User has typespec compiler/CLI installed